Non-Abelian fractional quantum Hall states at filling factor 3/4: Numerical Results

 Since the lower level in our model is the same as the non-relativistic lowest LL, no FQH state is expected at $\nu=3/4$ in the absence of LL mixing.
-It is essential to keep both levels, but this makes numerical calculations quite difficult.
+It is essential to keep both levels, but then numerical calculations become quite difficult.
 To this end, an upper bound $M_{c}$ is imposed on the number of electrons that can escape from the lower level to enter the higher one.
-The total momentum $Y\in[0,N_{\phi}-1]$ is conserved by the many-body Hamiltonian.
+This strategy has been employed in previous works~\cite{Wojs2006,Rezayi2009}.
 We choose the parameters to be $\hbar\Omega=0.15 e^{2}/(4\pi\varepsilon\ell_{B})$, $c_{1}=0.95$, and $d=6\ell_{B}$.
-For the system with $18$ electrons and $N_{\phi}=24$, the energy spectra in the $0{\leq}Y{\leq}5$ sectors are displayed in Fig.~\ref{Figure2}.
-This is sufficient because many-body translation symmetry ensures that these sectors are repeated three more times~\cite{Haldane1985b}.
-As LL mixing is introduced via nonzero $M_{c}$, three quasi-degenerate ground states emerge in these sectors, so the total GSD is $12$.
-Based on general bootstrap analysis~\cite{Musser2024}, this system should support non-Abelian Ising anyons.
-It is also observed that the $3/4$ state deteriorates as $c_{1}$ decreases in the sense that the GSD is less transparent.
-This may be partially responsible for its absence in previous experiments~\cite{Zibrov2017,LiJIA2017a,HuangK2022,HuYW2023} until the most recent one~\cite{Kumar2024}.
+By summing the momentum $m$ of each particle, we obtain a conserved total momentum $Y\in[0,N_{\phi}-1]$.
+For a filling factor $\nu=p/q$, the energy spectra in two sectors with $Y$ and $Y+N_{\phi}/q$ are identical~\cite{Haldane1985b}.
+In other words, there is a trivial $q$ fold degeneracy and it is sufficient to do calculations for $0{\leq}Y<N_{\phi}/q$.
+The results for $18$ electrons and $N_{\phi}=24$ are displayed in Fig.~\ref{Figure2} (a-c) and those for $24$ electrons and $N_{\phi}=32$ are displayed in Fig.~\ref{Figure2} (d-e).
+Because the Hilbert space dimension grows very rapidly with $M_{c}$, we can only reach $M_{c}=3$ for 18 electrons and $M_{c}=1$ for 24 electrons.
+The $3/4$ state is fragile and finite-size effects are quite strong.
+For $12$ electrons, there is no clear quasi-degeneracy for $M_{c}$ up to $4$.
+For $18$ electrons, three quasi-degenerate ground states gradually emerge, so the total GSD is $12$.
+While the desirable degeneracy does not appear at $M_{c}=1$, three states detached from others at $M_{c}=2$, and they get closer when $M_{c}$ increase to $3$.
+For $24$ electrons, it is quite remarkable that quasi-degeneracy already appear at $M_{c}=1$.
+To quantify this quasi-degeneracy, Table~\ref{Table2} presents the ratio between two quantities: the energy splitting $\epsilon_{\rm sp}$ within the quasi-degenerate ground states and the energy gap $\epsilon_{\rm gap}$ from the ground states to higher excited states.
+When the ratio is small, the quasi-degeneracy is good.
+We note that $\epsilon_{\rm sp}$ cannot be defined properly at $M_{c}=0$ since the second states at $Y=3$ (for $18$ electrons) and $4$ (for $24$ electrons) have very high energies.
+Based on general bootstrap analysis~\cite{ChengM2025}, this system should support non-Abelian Ising anyons.
+It is also observed that the $3/4$ state deteriorates as $c_{1}$ decreases in the sense that the GSD is less pronounced.
+This may be partially responsible for its absence in previous experiments~\cite{Zibrov2017,LiJIA2017a,HuangK2022,HuYW2025} until the most recent one~\cite{Kumar2024}.